PeiPei233/ZJUScoreAssistant/README.md

 Use the mutiple combination of arguments to simplied the use process.
 For example:

-- Run `python zjuscore.py -i 321010xxxx xxxxxxxx -u -g` to initialize and obtain your GPA.
+- Run `python zjuscore.py -i -u -g` to initialize and obtain your GPA.
-- Run `python zjuscore.py -i 321010xxxx xxxxxxxx -d https://oapi.dingtalk.com/robot/send?access_token=xxxxxxxxxx -dn` to initialize and enable the notification assistant.
+- Run `python zjuscore.py -i -d https://oapi.dingtalk.com/robot/send?access_token=xxxxxxxxxx -dn` to initialize and enable the notification assistant.
 - Run `python zjuscore.py -u -n xxx` `python zjuscore.py -u -ls` or `python zjuscore.py -u -ls` to make the assistant resynchronize your score information from ZJU every time you query the score information.